Snapr/html-projects/README.md

 Styling the App
 ---------------

+- *main.less* - See this file for a breakdown of the different style sheets and their uses.
+Always compile your less from this file only (`/theme/<name>/css/main.less`)

-- *variables.less* - Many of the key UI aspects are defined in a single variables file (`theme/<name>/css/variables.less`)
+- *variables.less* - Many of the key UI aspects are defined in a single variables file (`/theme/<name>/css/variables.less`)

     Here you can edit things such as colors, fonts, font sizes, borders, page margins, etc and the changes will flow through the whole app.

-    This file should be your first port of call for customization (before doing more advanced edits to theme.less)
+    This file should be your first port of call for customization

 - *Graphics Sprites* - PSD files for the sprites used in the app are supplied @2x resolution.
 To accommodate different device screen pixel densities you should export three versions of each file.

     * Standard : @1x pixel density, 50% size of @2x version.
-Lives in `theme/<name>/gfx/` (For iPhone 3 and MDPI android devices)
+Lives in `/theme/<name>/gfx/` (For iPhone 3 and MDPI android devices)
     * HDPI : @1.5x pixel density, 75% size of @2x version.
-Lives in `theme/<name>/gfx/hdpi/` (For HDPI Android devices)
+Lives in `/theme/<name>/gfx/hdpi/` (For HDPI Android devices)
     * Retina : @2x pixeldensity, 100% size of @2x version.
-Lives in `theme/<name>/gfx/retina/` (for iPhone 4 and XHDPI Android devices)
+Lives in `/theme/<name>/gfx/retina/` (for iPhone 4 and XHDPI Android devices)

 - *sprites.less* - Layout data for all the graphics sprites used in the app is set up via sprites.less.
 The aim of this is to take the pain out of calculating background positioning for large sprites, and to make it easier to edit sprites and have the changes update globally.

     Be sure to change the width and height variables if you edit the size of the graphics as these will be used to size the sprites for devices with different pixel density (match @1x pixel res version).

-- *theme.less* - UI details / styles are set out in theme.less.
-Custom page styles & edits to the jQuery mobile defaults / theme swatches are set out here.
+- *jquerymobile.theme.less* - Tweaks to the jQuery mobile structure and basic jQuery mobile theme elements.

+- *jquerymobile.swatches.less* - jQuery mobile theme swatches are defined in here.
+Note that the normal jQuery mobile theme css has been replaced completely with this less css version.

 Editing the App